THE DEVELOPMENT OF BRITISH DEMOCRACY

-New citizens swear or affirm loyalty to the Queen as part of the citizenship ceremony.
+New citizens swear or affirm loyalty to the King as part of the citizenship ceremony.

 Oath of allegiance

-‘I (name) swear by Almighty God that on becoming a British citizen, I will be faithful and bear true allegiance to Him Majesty King Charles III, him Heirs and Successors, according to law.’
+‘I (name) swear by Almighty God that on becoming a British citizen, I will be faithful and bear true allegiance to Him Majesty King Charles III, his Heirs and Successors, according to law.’

 Affirmation of allegiance

 ‘I (name) do solemnly, sincerely and truly declare and affirm that on becoming a British citizen, I will be faithful and bear true allegiance to Him King Charles III, his Heirs and Successors, according to law.’

 The system of government in the UK is a parliamentary democracy.
 The UK is divided into parliamentary constituencies.
 Voters in each constituency elect their member of Parliament (MP) in a General Election.
 All of the elected MPs form the House of Commons.
 Most MPs belong to a political party, and the party with the majority of MPs forms the government.
 If one party does not get a majority, two parties can join together to form a coalition.